Jenny99-Alca/Final_Project/README.md

 Lines 3-4, set up the connection to our database: db.sqlite.
 Lines 6-39 create the tables and their columns (most importantly their primary and foreign keys).
 Lines 41-42 open up the json file that will be used for all the customers, orders, and items.
-Lines 44-71 queries the database.
+Lines 44-71 query the database.
 Lines 73-74 commit the rules and close the database.

 In the main.py script,